 Don't deliver a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
 Your earnest money does not belong to the seller: it is actually yours until the transaction is final.
 Some sellers might not realize that any good faith money must be applied to your expenses at closing.
 We recommend that you put the money into a trust account, or get a neutral party, like a lawyer, to hold it until the closing of the sale.
 If your home purchase fails, the purchase agreement should dictate where this good faith deposit should go.

-REDDISH BULL FINANCE, INC. | NMLS #1247892 can walk you through the pitfalls of getting a mortgage.
+At REDDISH BULL FINANCE, INC. | NMLS #1247892, we answer questions about this process every day.
 Give us a call: 561-475-2281.